Gluten-Free Guide: Whistler

 21 Steps Kitchen and Bar

-They have an entire gluten-free menu.
+They have an entirely gluten-free menu.

 Really wanted to stop here for lunch or dinner, but never got the chance.
 They label all of their allergens to help keep things safe.